 Benefits on a budget

-Fast and easy to administer
+Quick and easy to administer

-Finally, HRAs are quick and easy to set up and administer every month, especially if you utilize an automated software solution like PeopleKeep.
+Finally, HRAs are quick and easy to set up and administer monthly, especially if you utilize an automated software solution like PeopleKeep.
 With our software services to help you make reimbursements and our award-winning customer support team to answer your questions, you'll only need a few minutes every month to administer your own HRA.

 With an HRA, you can control the benefits costs, provide value to employees regardless of your organization's size or budget, and outsource administration requirements to a software provider.

-This article was originally published on March 9, 2016.
-It was last updated July 7, 2021.
+This blog article was originally published on March 9, 2016.
+It was last updated on January 19, 2023.